 Agile Project Management is a well-known iterative and incremental approach to project management methodology.
 It mainly focuses on breaking the vast and complex project into more manageable chunks, which could be completed in smaller iterations.
 Agile is a collaborative approach incorporated to complete the work efficiently, adapt to changing needs, and optimize the workflow.

 Agile project management concentrates on continuous improvement and thereby increasing the project value.
-According to the Agile manifesto created by 13 top industry leaders in 2001, four core values and 12 principles lead to Agile methodology.
+According to the Agile manifesto created by 13 top industry leaders in 2001, four core values and 12 principles lead to the Agile methodology.

 Why use Agile Project Management?

-- Gradual reduction in project failure risks
+- A gradual reduction in project failure risks

 - Quick lead times